Marcia’s current tutoring subjects are listed at the left. You

 When serving in the Caribbean for the OAS, I worked closely with the French Embassy in Kingston and with nationals from/at the surrounding France’s former colonies (Martinique, Guadeloupe, Haiti) as part of my assignments.
 In the Middle East I also taught French for expatriates and local Emirati, Omani and Saudi nationals.
 Because my children went to British/Lebanese International schools, I participated in their French/Arabic activities on a regular basis.

-In the US, I taught French for in High School seniors, and took the class to Quebec and Montreal,as a teacher, guide and occasional translator, as I was one of the founding members of the French Club.
+In the US, I taught French for High School seniors, and took one of the classes to Quebec and Montreal,as a teacher, guide and occasional translator, as I was one of the founding members of the French Club.

-When I moved to Georgia, I received my French certification from the Georgia Dept. Of Education and teach French for state schools, occasionally.
+When I moved to Georgia, I received my French certification from the Georgia Dept. of Education and taught French for state schools, which I still do, occasionally.

 While still active with translations interpretations and French proofreading, I like teaching the language, for the opportunity to establish a one-on-one due to contact with clients and the progress I can witness from meeting to meeting.
-I use a direct method in my teaching, as a result of my MA in Applied linguistics, and utilize conversation incorporated with grammar.
-The results are usually very positive!
+I use a direct/illustrated method in my teaching, as a fortunate residue of my MA in Applied Linguistics; in other words, I incorporate conversation with grammar, producing very positive results.

-I like the French language and i am good at what I do.
+I like the French language and I am good at what I do.
 French literature, French history and French art are also part of the French package I present and execute to/with my clients.
 Voulez-vous apprendre cette langue?

 Good grammar helps one to speak well.
 Good grammar helps one to write well.
 Good grammar helps one to communicate a message clearly and effectively.
 Grammar skills are necessary in school exams and in college papers; in a resume for a job, and in a job interview; in a client presentation or in an impromptu speech.